Resources for Athens Students

 The Advising Center provides students with academic advising, academic success skills, study skills assistance and more.
 The staff may also be able to help you identify the campus resources which best fit your needs.
 Services are available by either scheduling an appointment or on a walk-in basis.

 For the CLDC, “Career early.
 Career often.” is a daily practice.
 We know that career happens when you start early and try often.
 It’s a lifelong process of achieving goals through tiny steps and simple actions.
 Our nationally recognized services are designed to engage students from the first day on campus.
 Through one-on-one coaching, skill-building workshops, leadership certificate programs and interactive career and leadership courses, as well as career exploration and job search events, the CLDC prepares you to define and independently pursue your professional goals from your first position after college and throughout your evolving career.
 The CLDC is the central career center at Ohio University serving all students, and alumni.

 Providing confidential counseling and psychological therapy.
 Counseling needs may include personal problems, career objectives, or education concerns.
-Each student can use up to 20 sessions per academic year, all of which are free under the WellBeing Plan.
+CPS provides free and discounted services to students through the WellBeing fee, which is included in the OHIO Guarantee.

 Responsible for the validation of Accessible Parking Placards issued by the state in order to permit parking in accessible spaces around campus.
 Parking Services can also provide the most accurate information regarding the location of accessible parking spaces.
 You may review the policy for accessible parking for students on the Parking Services webpage.

 Designed to offer additional support to students, faculty, and staff who may need assistance in accessing the library.
 Equipment is available to assist patrons with mobility or physical impairments as well as those in need of study or learning aids.